 When starting to teach in a school it is often hard to find the right way to do so.
 Especially when it comes to teaching such a sensible topic as the grammar of a foreign language.
 There are many offers for a system to teach grammar.
 Imagine it as a supermarket full of products displayed.
 Sometimes, it depends on the time you have to observe what is a good product and what is a bad one.
 Therefore, I invite you to a supermarket trip with me and we can look at some concepts together.

 Arriving at the market we are overfloated with products.
-Shelves full of Traditional grammar, communicative grammar, acquisition-based grammar, cognitive grammar and some loose products like competences, acquisition, notions and communication.
+Shelves full of Traditional grammar, Communicative grammar, Acquisition-based grammar, Cognitive grammar and some loose products like competences, acquisition, notions and communication.
 It is not easy to find a way through all the concepts and it can be confusing to find the right one.
 It would probably be the best to ask for an advisor.
-Therefore, we ask the shop assistant that seems to be highly qualified.
+Therefore, we’ll ask the shop assistant who seems to be highly qualified.

 We: Excuse me, we are looking for the best way to teach grammar!
 Could you give us some advice about the several concepts you have to offer?